jasonntruong/jasonntruong/README.md

 ### Hi there 👋

-My name is Jason and I'm a second year Ryerson University computer science student from Toronto, Canada!
+My name is Jason Truong and I'm a second year Ryerson University computer science student from Toronto, Canada!

 Coding Instructor @ Code Ninjas